jack-brind/flashcards/src/tips/javascript/array-length.md

-# Array.length
+# Array length

-The <code>.length</code> property on arrays is used to check the number of items in an array.
+The <code>length</code> property on arrays is used to check the number of elements in an array.
-Lengths work on the number of items of an array, not the last index position.

 ### Length check